-If applicable, the four-digit number of the Notified Body also needs to be printed alongside the CE marking.
+For medical devices class II and III, the four-digit number of the Notified Body also needs to be printed alongside the CE marking.

-12. Implement a Post-Market Surveillance System
+12. Maintain a Post-Market Surveillance

 This feedback involves continuously evaluating the patient’s experience with the medical device and the product life cycle.

-Some of the obligations of manufacturers are:
+Requirements of manufacturers are: